daronphang/programming-resources/SCM/git/commands.md

 Rebasing is a **destructive operation**.
 Hence, it is considerably difficult to revert/undo once performed.
 As a rule of thumb:

 - **Do not rebase for public repositories**.
-This destroy the branch and developers will have broken/inconsistent repositories unless they use `git pull --rebase`
+This destroys the branch and developers will have broken/inconsistent repositories unless they use `git pull --rebase`
-- Do not rebase after you have pushed your commits (or someone has pulled them).
-The feature branch commits after the rebase are not the same as the ones before merge
+- **Do not rebase after you have pushed your commits** (or someone has pulled them).
+The feature branch commits after the rebase are not the same as the ones before merge.
+The only way to do so is to create a new branch and then perform the rebase

 ```
 Before: